 Following this consultation, the NSW Government has announced it will invest $24 million to support local councils and the alternative waste industry to improve kerbside separation of food and garden waste and promote other better uses of waste.

 MWOO is the end product of a practice which aims to separate the organic waste in household red-lid bins from other waste.
 It was previously allowed to be applied as a soil amendment under strict controls.

 MWOO is produced at Alternative Waste Treatment (AWT) facilities, primarily to divert general household waste (red-lid bin) from landfill.
 AWT operators previously sold MWOO as a soil amendment.

 MWOO is also marketed under the trade names Agriblend, Rehab-ARRT Rejuvenate (for mine sites), Pasture-ARRT Rejuvenate (broadacre agriculture) or OGM (organic growth media).

 MWOO is not the same as compost and this change does not apply to compost, garden potting mix or biosolids.
 Read more in the fact sheet on applying compost and biosolids (PDF 293KB).

 EPA’s position on the future use of MWOO

 In October 2018 the EPA revoked the general and specific Resource Recovery Orders and Resource Recovery Exemptions for the application of MWOO to land due to risks associated with chemical and physical contaminants.
-It also introduced phase one of a Transition Package for the alternative waste treatment industry to ensure kerbside collection services are not disrupted and that any additional transport and landfill costs are not passed on to councils or ratepayers.
+It also introduced phase one of a Transition Package for the alternative waste treatment industry to ensure kerbside collection services would not be disrupted and that any additional transport and landfill costs would not be passed on to councils or ratepayers.